The petition · in five precedents

 Sources & further reading.

-§ II · the High Line
+§ II · the precedents · the High Line

 1. History · The High Line — the official institutional history.